aerospike/aerospike-client-python/doc/client.rst

         .. versionchanged:: 2.1.3

-    .. method:: operate_ordered(key, list[, meta[, policy]]) -> (key, meta, bins)
+    .. method:: operate_ordered(key, operations: list[, meta: dict[, policy: dict]]) -> (key, meta, bins)

-        Perform multiple bin operations on a record with the results being \
+        Performs an atomic transaction, with multiple bin operations, against a single record with a given *key*. \
-        returned as a list of (bin-name, result) tuples.
+        The results will be returned as a list of (bin-name, result) tuples.
 The order of the \
         elements in the list will correspond to the order of the operations \
         from the input parameters.

         :param tuple key: a :ref:`aerospike_key_tuple` associated with the record.
-        :param list list: a :class:`list` of one or more bin operations, each \
+        :param list operations: a :class:`list` of one or more bin operations, each \
             structured as the :class:`dict` \
             ``{'bin': bin name, 'op': aerospike.OPERATOR_* [, 'val': value]}``. \
             See :ref:`aerospike_operation_helpers.operations`.